ToolsForHumans/zag/doc/source/user/resumption.rst

 factory should replace this name where it was being used previously.

 **Runtime change:** This will fall under the same runtime adjustments that exist when a new atom is added.
-In the future TaskFlow could make this easier by providing a ``upgrade()`` function that can be used to give users the ability to upgrade atoms before running (manual introspection & modification of a :py:class:`~taskflow.persistence.models.LogBook` can be done before engine loading and running to accomplish this in the meantime).
+In the future Zag could make this easier by providing a ``upgrade()`` function that can be used to give users the ability to upgrade atoms before running (manual introspection & modification of a :py:class:`~zag.persistence.models.LogBook` can be done before engine loading and running to accomplish this in the meantime).

 Atom was split in two atoms or merged